iwillcodeu/storm-tutorial/python/readme.md

 3. Running the DataPusher.py script needs to run twice - the first time will fail because the topic doesn't exist.
 The next pass will work.
    - I need to have it test and create the topic later on.
+4. You'll also need to supply a valid hostname in code (I'm going to add a config for that shortly)